MaslowCommunityGarden/Mudroom-Storage-Bench/README.md

 A storage bench to live in mudroom/entry way

-I have yet to cut this as the maslow arrives next week, but prepping all the projects.
+I have yet to cut this as the maslow arrives next weekish, but prepping all the projects.

 The back panel will be a mix of trim and a decorative hardboard and are more of there for reference.